So, AI is taking over… or is it?

 - Our content helps us build a solid reputation in our field.
 People want to buy from someone who knows what they’re doing.
 By publicly sharing our knowledge, we promote ourselves as credible experts that you can trust (and buy from).

 - Our content fuels our paid acquisition.
 Many pages are essentially sales pages for our product (this is more applicable to landing pages).

 - Our content helps to remove strain from our customer support team.
-The more educational content you create, the fewer support requests we’re going to get (currently, we lack a better system to feed ideas from support through to our side).
+The more educational content you create, the fewer support requests we’re going to get.

 - Our content helps us “get featured”.
 The chances of people talking about what we’re working on if we aren’t mentioning it on our own site are a lot lower than they would otherwise be.
 Create a compelling piece of content, and there’s a good chance that it will get picked up.
 Our content should get people talking about what we’re working on, and our product.